bigdata-i523/hid315/README.md

 ```
 paper2:
    author:
-   - Gregor von Laszewski
+   - Garner, Jeffry L
    hid:
-   - 000
+   - 315
-   title: This is my paper about the other abc
+   title:TBD
-   abstract: This paper showcases tis and that and the other in regards to abc
+   abstract: The new technology used in football helmets in regards to concussions....and any role for Big Data/Data Science.
    url: https://github.com/bigdata-i523/sample-hid000/paper2/paper2.pdf
-   type: word
+   type: latex
    status: in progress
 ```